deawx/hoverSlide/README.md

 Initialize hoverSlide for each button in your html.
 Add unique class names to each div tag (ex. tab1, tab2...).
 Assign each unique class name as a selector:

 <img src="https://github.com/jsfanatik/hoverSlideJS/blob/master/plugin-img/initialize.PNG" />
 (NOTE: By default, the initial button has a top property of 60px.
-The top property for each subsequent button should be doubled)
+Double the top property for each subsequent button).

 Add unique IDs inside the div tags to assign each button to its respective scrollTop function: